Requirements of RE100 companies

 RE100 encourages companies to be completely transparent about the options they have chosen to meet their renewable electricity goals.
 This information is provided in RE100 company case studies and is available in the RE100 Annual Report.

-Company progress towards 100% renewable electricity is reported annually to RE100 via CDP’s Climate Change questionnaire.
+Company progress towards 100% renewable electricity is reported annually to RE100 via the RE100 Reporting Spreadsheet or CDP’s Climate Change questionnaire.
 Consumption and production of renewable electricity need to meet credibility and transparency requirements, and be verified by a third party.

 The set of criteria that renewable electricity sources and purchasing mechanisms must meet in order to support credible usage and delivery claims is provided in this technical briefing.